dflupu/aioconcurrency/README.md

 # aioconcurrency

-Run a coroutine with each item in an iterable, optionally limiting concurrency
+Run a coroutine with each item in an iterable, concurrently

 ## Install